stuntrally/stuntrally/Readme.txt

 Programmers
-    If you know C++, OGRE or shaders, and could handle one (or some) of the project's [Issues], or want to do something better and know how to.
+    If you know C++, OGRE or shaders, and could handle some of the project's tasks or [Issues].

 Artists
-    Help exporting existing models from Blender to Ogre.
     Editing meshes for game, uv unwrap, texturing etc.
-    If you can create/edit 3D models and textures or record/edit sounds for the game.
+    If you can record/edit sounds for the game.

 Track creators
     If you manage to create an interesting track,